AlexanderGTumanov/stock-clustering/README.md

 - Downloads historical stock prices from Yahoo Finance for a given selection of tickers from different industries.
 - Builds and trains a PyTorch neural network (NN) that clusters these stocks together based on the behavior of their normalized log returns during a given period.
-- Plots and compares the predictions of the model with the idustry labels.
+- Analyzes the time evolution of these clusters to identify stocks that deviate from the typical behavior of their industry.

 ---